reinhartmeg/ROS_irb120/README.md

 The repo here is branching off Diego Martín’s repo irb120_robotiq85 for the initial setup for an ABB IRB120 6-axis industrial robot in Gazebo.
 The code uploaded here has been modified to remove all references to the Robotiq 85 2-finger gripper.
 The simulation won’t work if copied directly from the referenced repo.
 However, it’s recommended to follow a similar setup that’s outlined there that’s only slightly modified from the example.

 The forward_kinematics_mirror.py was added to copy the movements of the robot in the lab.
+It's included inside irb120_robotiq85_gazebo to run as directed and attatched to main for easier access.

 ## Dependencies and Installation ##